Frequently asked questions about the Crystal Mark

 If you do not hear back from us within 24 hours (or three days if you have sent the document by post), please let us know straight away.

 The initial assessment and estimate are both free.
 You do not have to use our editing service to gain the Crystal Mark, but the final document must pass our assessment.

 Once your document reaches the standard (whether or not we have edited it), you can use the Crystal Mark for a one-off fee of £500.
 This includes:

-- the costs of our assessment and any testing that needs to be carried out
+- the costs of our assessment and any testing or analysis that needs to be carried out

 - us providing you with the Crystal Mark logo as camera-ready artwork